AirplanesAviation2361/A310-and-A300/README.md

-I am making the .json and javascript for adding these aircrafts easily. show this to xavier tassin (creator of geofs)
+I am making the .json and javascript for adding these aircrafts easily. show this to xavier tassin (creator of geofs) oh, and thanks to base64 for making my ENCODE